NeilEcosse/codeclan_week02_meteorites/README.md

 # Meteorites project

-This project is my week 2 weekend homework for the CodeClan data analysis course.
+This project is my week two weekend homework for the CodeClan data analysis course.

 ## Project structure
 The following files are saved in the project 2020_12_04_meteorites.Rproj: